create3000/x_ite/docs/_posts/components/Geometry2D/Polyline2D.md

 Polyline2D is a geometry node that defines a connected set of vertices in a contiguous set of line segments in X-Y plane.

-The Polyline2D node belongs to the **Geometry2D** component and its container field is *geometry.* It is available since X3D version 3.0 or later.
+The Polyline2D node belongs to the **Geometry2D** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.

 ## Hierarchy